Bavya-sri18/DL-Transfer-Learning/README.md

 ## AIM
 To develop an image classification model using transfer learning with VGG19 architecture for the given dataset.

+## PROBLEM STATEMENT

+The objective of this experiment is to develop an image classification model using transfer learning with the VGG19 architecture.
+The model should classify images from a given dataset into predefined categories with high accuracy.
+By leveraging pre-trained weights, the model aims to reduce training time and improve performance, especially when working with limited data.\

+## THEORY

+Transfer learning is a technique where a pre-trained model is reused for a new task to improve performance and reduce training time.
+The VGG19 model is a deep convolutional neural network trained on large datasets like ImageNet.
+It acts as a feature extractor, capturing important patterns such as edges and textures from images.
+The final layers are modified and trained for the specific classification problem.
+This approach helps achieve higher accuracy even with limited data.

 ## Neural Network Model
 <img width="1024" height="1024" alt="image" src="https://github.com/user-attachments/assets/183ab078-30f5-4f02-bd94-a1fc662d1eae" />